FinalSpark-np/LiveMEA_rs/README.md

-# FinalSpark-RS
+# LiveMEA_rs

-FinalSpark-RS is a Rust library for live data recording from MEA (Microelectrode Array) devices.
+LiveMEA_rs is a Rust library for live data recording from MEA (Microelectrode Array) devices of FinalSpark.
 It enables real-time data acquisition and processing from MEA devices over a network connection.

 ## Authors: Maiden Labs [[github](https://github.com/maidenlabs)]